Wouldn't It Be Nice: My Own Story

 Wouldn't It Be Nice: My Own Story is the first memoir by American musician Brian Wilson, written with celebrity journalist Todd Gold and published by HarperCollins in 1991.
 The book was heavily criticized for the implausibility of Wilson being its actual author, and it inspired multiple defamation lawsuits from his family members and associates.

 Wilson later disowned the book.
-In court proceedings, he testified that he had been interviewed for about "thirty to forty hours" and skimmed through a rough draft before it was published.
-Wilson's business partner Eugene Landy was also closely involved with the writing.
+In court proceedings, he testified that he had been interviewed and skimmed through a rough draft before it was published.
+Wilson's then-therapist and business partner Eugene Landy was also closely involved with the writing.
 Gold disputed reports of Landy's involvement, although he acknowledged that portions of the book were paraphrased from other literature.
 He maintained that Wilson granted his approval to the chapters as they were being written and provided his own corrections.

-A second memoir, I Am Brian Wilson (2016), was intended to supplant Wouldn't It Be Nice, but received similar criticisms regarding authorship.